HugeIRL/taskology/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Taskology
+A basic React-based todo list application.
+Allows creating tasks, marking as complete and clearing checked off tasks.
+Uses Bootstrap for CSS, and localStorage to store task states.

 You can see a live working demo @ https://app.developr.ca/taskology

 Requirements: React development environment, dependancies.